alat-rights/alana-utilities/docs/README.md

 # ⚙︎ alana-utilities

-Batteries-included utilities library to make prototyping with Claude faster and more fun.
+Dead-simple batteries-included utilities library to make prototyping with Claude faster and more fun.

 ## Install Instructions
 ```